 This section is normative.

-Personal information collected during and after identity proofing (described in [SP800-63A]) MAY be made available to the subscriber by the digital identity service through the subscriber account.
-The release or online availability of any personally identifiable information (PII) or other personal information by federal agencies requires multi-factor authentication in accordance with [EO13681].
-Therefore, federal agencies SHALL select a minimum of AAL2 when PII or other personal information is made available online.
+Personal information collected during and after identity proofing (see [SP800-63A]) MAY be made available to the subscriber by the digital identity service through the subscriber account.
+The release or online availability of any personal information by federal agencies requires multi-factor authentication in accordance with [EO13681].
+Therefore, federal agencies SHALL select a minimum of AAL2 when personal information is made available online.

-At all AALs, pre-authentication checks MAY be used to lower the risk of misauthentication.
+At all AALs, indicators of potential fraud, including applicable indicators described in Sec.
+5.3, MAY be used to lower the risk of misauthentication.
 For example, authentication from an unexpected geolocation or IP address block (e.g., a cloud service) might prompt the use of additional risk-based controls.
-Where used, CSPs or verifiers SHALL assess their pre-authentication checks for efficacy and to identify and mitigate potential disparate impacts on their user populations.
-CSPs or verifiers SHALL include pre-authentication checks in the authentication privacy risk assessment.
-Pre-authentication checks do not impact or change the AAL of a transaction or substitute for an authentication factor.
+CSPs or verifiers SHALL assess their use of indicators of potential fraud for efficacy and to identify and mitigate potential negative impacts on their user populations.
+CSPs or verifiers SHALL include fraud indicators in the authentication privacy risk assessment.
+The use of potential fraud indicators prior to or during the authentication process does not impact or change the AAL of a transaction or substitute for an authentication factor.

 AAL1 authentication SHALL use any of the following authentication types, which are further defined in Sec.
 3: